Guest Post: Four Outstanding DIY Kid’s Rooms Ideas5:56:00 PM

 About the author

 Marie Nieves is a student and a blogger who loves unusual trips, gadgets and creative ideas.
 On her travels she likes to read poetry and prose and to surf the Internet.
-Her favourite writer is Tracy Chevalier and she always carries one of her books in her bag.
+Her favorite writer is Tracy Chevalier and she always carries one of her books in her bag.
 Marie loves to share her experiences and talk about practical solutions.
 She is an avid lover of photography interested in interior and exterior design and regular author on several blogs.
 You can find Marie on Facebook or follow her on Twitter and G+.